School Garden Advice

 Plant selection and care

 Pests and problems: Consult UC's encyclopedic collection of Home, garden, turf, and landscape pests to help identify potential pests and learn what to do.
-You can also contact our Hotline by phone or email.
+You can also contact our Help Desk by phone or email.

 Junior Master Gardeners: The Junior Master Gardener Program from 4-H could be a great idea for an after school garden club.
 There is an extensive teacher handbook full of week by week activities.